-If you’ve never heard of this, it is an odd and deceptively simple looking self-massaging tool that nonetheless claims — and is backed up by thousands of evidently happy customers — to be effective in helping you remove muscle knots or painful trigger spots anywhere on your body.
+If you’ve never heard of the Thera Cane, it is an odd and deceptively simple-looking self-massaging tool that nonetheless claims — and is backed up by thousands of evidently happy customers — to be effective in helping you remove muscle knots or painful trigger spots anywhere on your body.

 I’ll also throw in my own experience with using one for the first time.